raosaif/py-udownloader/README.md

 Description
 -----------
-py-udownloader autome the downloading process using the selenium library to download youtube/dailymotion/liveleaks videos from the https://www.onlinevideoconverter.com/mp3-converter.
+py-udownloader automate the youtube/dailymotion/liveleaks videos downloading process using the selenium library from the https://www.onlinevideoconverter.com/mp3-converter website

 Features